grandparoach/NewCluster/README.md

 # NewCluster
-Spin up a cluster of compute nodes with an existing NFS Server and VNet Leverages NFS Template
+Spin up a cluster of compute nodes with an existing NFS Server and VNet based off of a customized managed disk image.
+Leverages NFS Template